-The Leica S (Typ 006) and the Leica S (Typ 007) are two professional cameras that were announced, respectively, in September 2012 and September 2014.
+The Leica S (Typ 006) and the Leica S (Typ 007) are two professional cameras that were revealed to the public, respectively, in September 2012 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a medium format sensor.
-Both cameras offer a resolution of 37.5 megapixel.
+Both cameras offer a resolution of 37.5 megapixels.

 An illustration of the physical size and weight of the Leica S Typ 006 and the Leica S Typ 007 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the S Typ 006 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 In this particular case, the Leica S Typ 006 and the Leica S Typ 007 have exactly the same width and height, and, thus, have identically-sized bodies.
 Moreover, the two cameras also share the same weight.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will obviously take relative prices into account.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The S Typ 006 was somewhat cheaper (by 10 percent) than the S Typ 007 at launch, but both cameras fall into the same price category.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature a medium format sensor and have a format factor (sometimes also referred to as "crop factor") of 0.8.
 Within the spectrum of camera sensors, this places the review cameras among the large-sensor cameras that aim for top notch image quality.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.